wouterfennis/Cifra/README.md

 # Cifra
-An application to create a template for filling in exam points and calculating the test score
+An application to create a template for filling in exam points and calculating the test score.